OUR AFFF LAWSUIT ATTORNEYS ARE HELPING THOSE DIAGNOSED WITH CANCER AFTER EXPOSURE TO AQUEOUS FILM FORMING FOAM (AFFF)

 - Other Adverse Health Effects

 Many individuals have been exposed to these toxic chemicals as civilian firefighters, military firefighters, on military bases, military sites military installations, as airport workers, or through the drinking water supply.
-Our Firefighting Foam Lawsuit Lawyers are available 24/7 to take your call and review your eligibility for possible inclusion in the AFFF lawsuits as part of our free consultation.
-Contact Marin and Barrett, Inc. at 888-348-2735 today to get compensation.
+Our Firefighting Foam Lawsuit Lawyers are available 24/7 to take your call and review your eligibility for possible inclusion in the AFFF lawsuit class action as part of our free consultation.
+Contact Marin, Barrett, and Murphy at 888-348-2735 today to get your share of the potential AFFF lawsuit settlements.
+Please review the information on our website below for the latest news on the lawsuits related to AFFF foam and firefighting.

 WHAT IS THE STATUS OF FIREFIGHTER FOAM LAWSUITS IN 2023?